 Do you have plans to visit Tokyo?
 If you do, you’ll likely be using Japan’s extensive commuter train system to get around.
-The railways in Japan are quick and efficient, as well as affordable – especially if you take advantage of the Japan Rail Pass, which allows to ride it for free!
+The railways in Japan are quick and efficient, as well as affordable – especially if you take advantage of the Japan Rail Pass, which fully covers it and allows to ride it for free!

 When traveling in Tokyo, common train lines include the 60 kilometers that make up the Chuo-Sobu Line.
 This line runs east and west across Tokyo, between Chiba Station and Mitaka Station.
 It is the single JR line that crosses the circle of the Yamanote Line, and it serves as a major artery for local commuters as well as other travelers.

 Don’t get confused!
 Sometimes you may see this line marked as the “Sobu-Chuo Line,” an inverse of its usual name.
 Don’t worry, it is the same rail line.
 You may have other questions about the Chuo-Sobu Line as well, and we’re here to help.
 Equipped with this handy guide, you’ll soon be traveling like a pro.

 The Chuo-Sobu Line runs parallel to the main lines from which it derives its name – the Chuo Main Line, which travels west from Tokyo to Nagoya; and the Sobu Main Line, which runs east from Tokyo to Choshi.
 The Chuo-Sobu Line also bridges a gap left when the main lines diverge.

 Interestingly, the Chuo-Sobu Line is the only line that intersects the Yamanote Loop Line.
 The Tokyo Metro Tozai Line utilizes portions of the Chuo-Sobu Line – from Nishi-Funabashi to Tsudanuma, and from Nakano to Mitaka – during the mornings and evenings.